-- You can do this at the termly Faculty Forums or by speaking to your GSU Officers at any time. - You can pass issues on to your Faculty Officers to raise in the Faculty Student Experience Committee. - You should also pass on any information you gather to the department through Feedback form.
+-You can do this at the termly Faculty Forums or by speaking to your Vice President Education at any time.

+-You can pass issues on to your Faculty Officers to raise in the Faculty Student Experience Committee, and to the Academic Council.

+-You should also pass on any information you gather to the department through ARN.